TritonDataCenter/rfd/rfd/0134/README.md

 ### Example role levels

-Here we describe a short list of roles that will be initially implemented.
+Here we describe a short list of roles that will be ~~initially~~ implemented.
 Additional roles may be added as the scope of Conch changes over time.

-* Read-only user.
+* Read-only user (`ro`).
 User cannot take any action that would persist the result, with the exception of sending feedback to the Conch development team.

-* Integrator user.
+* ~~Integrator~~ Read-write user (`rw`).
 User can assign devices to slots and perform tasks necessary for normal datacenter integration.

-* DC Operations user.
-User can perform all operations necessary for DC operations tasks.
+* ~~DC Operations user.
+User can perform all operations necessary for DC operations tasks.~~

-* Manager user.
-User can adjust room and rack-level validation parameters (see [RFD 133](../0133/README.md)), invite users to the workspace, modify users' roles, and create new sub-workspaces with assigned users.
+* ~~Manager user.
+User can adjust room and rack-level validation parameters (see [RFD 133](../0133/README.md)), invite users to the workspace, modify users' roles, and create new sub-workspaces with assigned users.~~

-* Administrator user.
+* Administrator user (`admin`).
 User can perform all actions provided by the API and UI in the workspace.

 ## Discussion